 Professional grade paper

-I have recomended good quality professional grade paper that is 100% cotton in form of pads. blocks, sheets and rolls:
+I have recommended good quality professional grade paper that is 100% cotton in the form of pads. blocks, sheets, and rolls:

 Arches watercolor Pads

 It is no surprise that Arches is the first option on this list.
 Arches have been making paper since 1492 in the Vosges region of France.
 Arches paper is known for its durability, heavy water absorption capacity, and overall high quality.
 Their paper is ideal for professional artists.

 Their watercolor Pads come with 12 sheets made from 100% pure cotton (cotton linters) at 140 lb/ 300 gsm in weight.
 You can get hot-pressed, cold-pressed, or rough paper and each comes in three different sizes to choose from 9×12 inches; 10×14 inches; and 11.7×16.5 inches.